Haivision/srt-rfc/draft-sharabayko-srt.md

 - HS Version: 5.
 - Handshake Type: CONCLUSION.
 - SRT Socket ID: Socket ID of the Caller.
-- SYN Cookie: the listener's cookie from the induction response.
+- SYN Cookie: the Listener's cookie from the induction response.
 - Encryption Flags: advertised cipher family and block size.
 - Extension Flags: a set of flags that define the extensions provided in the handshake.
 - The Handshake Extension Message {{handshake-extension-msg}} MUST be present in the conclusion response.

 ##### The Conclusion Response

-The SRT listener receives the Conclusion Request.
+The SRT Listener receives the conclusion request.
-If the values of the conclusion request are in any way not acceptable by the SRT listener side, the connection MUST be rejected by sending a Conclusion Response with the Handshake Type field carrying the rejection reason ({{hs-rej-reason}}).
+If the values of the conclusion request are in any way NOT acceptable on the SRT Listener side, the connection MUST be rejected by sending a conclusion response with the Handshake Type field carrying the rejection reason ({{hs-rej-reason}}).

 TODO: latency value.
 Special value 0.